udacity-om/ud_self_driving_car_engineer/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image4]

-#### 3. Color Filtering to create a thresholded binary image.
+#### 3. Color Filtering and gradient filtering to create a thresholded binary image.

-The lane lines are in either yellow or white color.
-I used yellow and white color filters to generate a binary image.
+The lane lines are in either yellow or white color, so I used yellow and white color filters on the RGB image to generate a binary image(line number x-x of cell x).
+I also applied sobel x filter to generate another binary image(line number x-x of cell x).
+I combined these two binary images to form the final binary image(line number x-x of cell x).
 Here's an example of my output for this step.

-![alt text][image3]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]

+#### 4. Identifing lane-line pixels and fit their positions with a polynomial

+Identifying lane pixels involved the following steps:
+* Taking histogram along all the columns in the lower half of the image.
+  I added all pixels values along each column in the image.
+* Finding x values corresponding to peaks in the histogram Peaks in histogram are good indicator of lane lines.
+The x value corresponding to the peaks can be considered as x-position of the base of the lane lines.
+* Sliding window approach to identify lane pixels
+  The base of the lane lines can be used as good starting point to start searching for lane lines.
+I placed a sliding window, with fixed height and width, around the line center to find the line pixels.
+I then followed the line all the way up, adjusting the window center whenever required and possible, to find the entire line pixels.

+Using the lane pixels I fit a 2nd order polynomial, x = ay^2 + by + c, and the result is as shown below:

+![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+* The radius of curvature is given by: (1 + (x')^2)^1.5 / abs(x'').
+Taking the derivatives of x = ay^2 + by + c,
+  First derivative, x' = 2ay + b
+  Second derivative, x'' = 2a
+  Substituting in the radius of curvature formula, we get (1 + (2ay + b)^2)^1.5 / abs(2a)
+  This is implemented in line x of cell x

+* I found the position of the veicle by taking the difference of center of image and center of lane lines.
+The center of the image is half of the image width(1280/2 = 640).
+The center of the lane lines is the average of x position of right and left lanes at the bottom of the image, i.e x vallue corresponding to y = image height(720)

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Example image of the result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+The lane is drawn onto the warped image using 'cv2.fillPoly()' function and then the image is unwarped using helper function 'unwarpImage()'.
+This unwarped image is combined with the original image using 'cv2.addWeighted()' function to get the final image.
+Using 'cv2.putText()' function, the radius of curvature and position of car are displayed on the final image.
+I implemented these steps in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image:

 ![alt text][image6]